Chainfire/kotlin-js-threads/README.md

 (small) Array<\*>).
 However, these sub-objects and sub-array-of-objects need to be registered for reconstruction.

-Avoid object hierarchies for `Args` and `Result`, do not use delegates are declare functions without extensive testing (with the less forgiving IR compiler).
+Avoid object hierarchies for `Args` and `Result`, do not use delegates or declare functions without extensive testing (with the less forgiving IR compiler).